Puerto Rico worries deepen on lawsuits, bond selloff

 Bond funds run by OppenheimerFunds, a unit of insurer MassMutual Financial Group, and Franklin Templeton, filed an amended complaint against the commonwealth on Sunday in U.S. District Court in Puerto Rico.

-Franklin Funds, a unit of Franklin Resources Inc (BEN.N), holds about $907.2 million of PREPA revenue bonds and Oppenheimer’s Rochester funds hold about $821.4 million of PREPA bonds, according to the complaint.
+Franklin Funds, a unit of Franklin Resources Inc, holds about $907.2 million of PREPA revenue bonds and Oppenheimer’s Rochester funds hold about $821.4 million of PREPA bonds, according to the complaint.

 PREPA is facing the expiration of millions of dollars in lines of credit.
 If it cannot extend the lines, the GDB may not have enough cash to keep it afloat.